bartuakyurek/furry-tracer/README.md

 #TODO
 ---
-- Vertex indices start from 1, not 0, make sure to handle that correctly
-- Ambient light is declared only once, change implementation to return a single vec3, Not vector of vec3.
+[OK] Vertex indices start from 1, not 0, make sure to handle that correctly [OK] Ambient light is declared only once, change implementation to return a single vec3, Not vector of vec3.

 - Consider explicitly marking your function with #[inline] or #[inline(always)] to see if it improves performance. (source: https://softwaremill.com/rust-static-vs-dynamic-dispatch/)